swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 print(rectangle)  // access the rectangle
-print(rectangle.topLeft) // access the top left coordinate of the rectangle let rect2 = $rectangle   // through storageValue, produces a Ref<Rectangle>
+print(rectangle.topLeft) // access the top left coordinate of the rectangle let rect2 = $rectangle   // through delegateValue, produces a Ref<Rectangle>
-let topLeft2 = $rectangle.topLeft   // through storageValue, produces a Ref<Point>
+let topLeft2 = $rectangle.topLeft   // through delegateValue, produces a Ref<Point>
 ```

-The use of `storageValue` hides the box from the client, providing direct access to the value in the box (the common case) as well as access to the box contents via Ref.
+The use of `delegateValue` hides the box from the client, providing direct access to the value in the box (the common case) as well as access to the box contents via Ref.

 ### Property delegate types in the wild